 Werribee Open Range Zoo

 Grab the clubs and hit the greens of the championship length Werribee Park Golf Course.
 Designed with well-placed bunkers and lateral water hazards this course aims to test the skills of every budding golf pro.
-Surrounded by the beautiful Werribee River and Red Cliffs, the picturesque scenery may help to ease the pain if you find yourself in the rough one too many times.
+With views of the Werribee River, the picturesque scenery may help to ease the pain if you find yourself in the rough one too many times.

 The wetlands in the region are renowned as birdwatching havens, attracting thousands of migratory birds from as far as Siberia, Japan and Alaska each year.